En / Ru

 Where to stay:

-There are no accommodation options on Kizhi island itself, because it’s a museum.
+There are no accommodation options on Kizhi Island itself, because it’s a museum.
 But if you want to stay overnight, you can find housing on neighbouring islands.
-You need to book a transfer on the pier.
+You need to book a transfer at the pier.

 Opening hours of the Kizhi Museum: